adinapoli/haskell-exchange-2015/slides/slides.md

 Fine, but RabbitMQ doesn't give you scalability...

 1. We stood once again on the shoulder of giants - namely AWS' Auto Scaling Groups
-2. Our very first naive scaling algorithm used AWS' builtin alarms and looked like:
+2. Our very first naive scaling algorithm used AWS' built-in alarms and looked like:
     + ~ Scaling up: Based on CPU% over time
     + ~ Scaling down: Based on CPU% over time